1820 Work Activities

 A community service participant is subject to FLSA guidelines.
 A participant is therefore restricted to a maximum number of hours per week of participation in this activity.

-The maximum number of hours permitted is determined by dividing the amount of the AU’s regular TANF cash assistance and the AU’s FS allotment by the minimum wage.
+The maximum number of hours permitted is determined by dividing the amount of the AU’s regular TANF cash assistance and the AU’s SNAP allotment by the minimum wage.

-The hours based on the cash assistance grant and the hours based on the FS allotment must be calculated separately.
-The composition of the TANF AU may be different than the FS AU.
-Staff should count the entire FS benefit toward the TANF work requirement unless a SNAP E&T work program requirement such as workfare is also being based on the FS benefit.
+The hours based on the cash assistance grant and the hours based on the SNAP allotment must be calculated separately.
+The composition of the TANF AU may be different than the SNAP AU.
+Staff should count the entire SNAP benefit toward the TANF work requirement unless a SNAP E&T work program requirement such as workfare is also being based on the SNAP benefit.

-In that case, the benefits would be prorated with the FS Benefits of the TANF household counted toward the TANF work requirement and the FS benefits of the other members counted toward the SNAP E&T work requirement.
+In that case, the benefits would be prorated with the SNAP Benefits of the TANF household counted toward the TANF work requirement and the SNAP benefits of the other members counted toward the SNAP E&T work requirement.
 Benefits would not be double counted toward both requirements.

 The number of allowable hours must be reviewed monthly and recalculated whenever necessary.

-The maximum number of hours that can be permitted in a month is the sum of the TANF hours and the FS hours.
+The maximum number of hours that can be permitted in a month is the sum of the TANF hours and the SNAP hours.
 Refer to the example below:

 Example: